aiven/devportal/docs/products/postgresql/howto/pagila.rst

 Source
 ------

-The `source code for the Pagila database and schema <https://github.com/aiven/devportal/tree/paglia-sample-database/code/products/postgresql/pagila>`_ is available from our repository.
+The `source code for the Pagila database <https://github.com/aiven/devportal/tree/paglia-sample-database/code/products/postgresql/pagila>`_ is available from our repository.

 License
 -------